AGENTno6/mesa_ffg_work_folder/notes/useful_commands/commands.md

 `git add [filename]` = allows you to add a file or all (.) to your stage to be committed to the history.

 `git push` = allows you to push up all your committed code to your remote GitHub environment.

+`git clone [paste SSH key here]` = allows you to clone remote GitHUb repositories into your local environment(VS Code editor).

 `git reset [filename]` = allows you to unstage a file while retaining the changes in working directory.